karthik/life-hacks/travel.md

 - [Manta Sleep Mask](https://mantasleep.com/products/manta-sleep-mask).
 These are super nice and compact and have replaced my previous recommendation of an Ostrich Pillow.
 The large eye cups put zero pressure on your eyes.
 - [Airfly](https://www.twelvesouth.com/products/airfly) So I can still use my own headphones with airplane tv consoles.

+## Tech

+### Chargers

+- As I have mostly switched to a USB-C world (other than my iPhone which I expect will change in version 14), all my old chargers have been replaced by Anker 6ft braided cables (I carry at least 4 of them) and [Anker Gan bricks](https://www.anker.com/ganprime?ref=naviMenu).
+- I have a small [Anker 622 Magnetic Battery (MagGo)](https://www.amazon.com/Anker-Magnetic-Foldable-Wireless-Interstellar/dp/B09925S3R9) for on-the-go charging but I’m mostly just good topping off when I’m near power.

+I keep everything in a [Electronic Dopp Kit](https://www.peakdesign.com/products/tech-pouch/?variant=11531003166764) from Peak Design.
+I also have a small router, flat ethernet cable, additional small cables, extra yubikey, spare sd cards, and adapters to convert USB-A → USB-C (and the other way around).
+The real pro tip is to leave this packed and ready at all times and not use your everyday chargers/cables here (the same rule applies to a regular Dopp kit).

+#### Air Tags
+I have AirTags hidden in all of my bags.
+[Moment AirTag holders](https://www.shopmoment.com/airtags) are really nice to mount them in hard-to-find spots.
+My home is a significant location so it doesn’t alert me when I leave things behind here, but it will when I travel.

 ### SIM cards